Jbsco/PCB_MFG/README.md

 •  Right click the #1 tool in the Tools Table and delete it.
 We must set up a new tool to mill at the 0.1mm depth of cut using the lab's V-cutter bits.

 •  Use the "Ctrl + D" shortcut to open the Tools Database.
 You may create a new tool here, but it is recommended to import the database provided in this repository.
-Select "Import DB" and select the "V-Cutter 20deg 3.175mm.TXT" file to import the V-cutter tool.
+Select "Import DB" and select the <a href="FlatCam_Tools_Database/Tools_Data_Base.TXT">"Tools_Data_Base.TXT"</a> file to import the V-cutter tool.

 •  Select "Pick from DB" in the sidebar, select the "V-Cutter" tool, and select "Transfer the Tool" to apply to the Isolation Tool operation.